RoboJackets/concourse-github-check-resource/README.md

 - `title` (optional, for the `output` object)
     - If `conclusion` is `cancelled` this will default to "Task cancelled by user"
     - If `conclusion` is `action_required` this will default to "Error running task"
+    - If annotations are available to publish, the parser will replace this value.
 - `summary` (optional, for the `output` object)
     - If `conclusion` is `cancelled` this will default to "Re-run the job within Concourse."
     - If `conclusion` is `action_required` this will default to "Review the output within Concourse."
+    - If annotations are available to publish, the parser will replace this value.